 Rick has written and prosecuted hundreds of patent applications for major corporations and universities such as Microsoft, Applied Materials, NASA, the Jet Propulsion Laboratory, Northrop Grumann, Cal Tech, the University of California, Raytheon, Lockheed-Calcomp.
 Richard also specializes in providing patent and trademark services to local clients and businesses.

-Rick’s patent expertise extends to the fields of computer software, signal processing; video and audio coding; audio source localization and beamforming; data analysis; software UI; browser components; object recognition, classification, and extraction; pattern identification and tracking; packet-based communications and media streaming; machine translation systems; RFID-based applications; data compression; video conferencing; face tracking and recognition; image correction; texture synthesis; data mining; cloud and web-based computing; RF and WiFi technologies; speech recognition technologies; transliteration technologies, computer hardware and architecture; electronics; electro-optics; electro-mechanics; material sciences; satellite communications; robotics; semiconductor devices and fabrication; medical devices; infrared communications systems.
+Rick’s patent expertise extends to the fields of computer software, including: artificial intelligence (AI), neural networks, and deep learning; signal processing; video and audio coding; audio source localization and beamforming; data analysis; software UI; browser components; object recognition, classification, and extraction; pattern identification and tracking; packet-based communications and media streaming; machine translation systems; RFID-based applications; data compression; video conferencing; face tracking and recognition; image correction; texture synthesis; data mining; cloud and web-based computing; RF and WiFi technologies; speech recognition technologies; and transliteration technologies.
+In addition, Rick has also prepared many patent applications in the fields of computer hardware and architecture; electronics; electro-optics; electro-mechanics; material sciences; satellite communications; robotics; semiconductor devices and fabrication; medical devices; infrared communications systems.
 Rick has also assisted clients in filing and prosecuting over 100 trademark applications for a variety of business in Ventura and Santa Barbara counties.

 Rick hails from Kansas where he obtained an engineering degree from the University of Kansas before moving to California in 1982.
 He worked for 10 years as an electronics engineer for the Department of Defense where he lead a project team tasked with the analysis and testing of various naval missile systems.
-He was valedictorian of his law school class at Ventura and Santa Barbara College of Law in 1992.
+He was valedictorian of his law school class.

 Rick prides himself on a strong work ethic and honesty in helping his clients obtain intellectual property protection in a cost effective manner.